What you'll learn

 }

-Notice that we skip empty inputs by checking if valueCode is null.
+Notice that the code skips empty inputs by checking if valueCode is null.

-If you want to include empty inputs, use the string 'null' as the value.
+To include empty inputs, use the string 'null' as the value:

 const values = [];